LEARN

 The chart above details the five most significant data gaps we’ve identified in our work so far.

-The first two have been addressed by using primary data from our supply chain rather than the proxy data relied on by the databases, and our modeling partner made an update to their inputs that helped address the third.
+The first two have been addressed by using primary data from our supply chain rather than the proxy data relied on by the databases, and our modeling partner made updates to their inputs that helped address the third and fourth.

-It is critical to note that these updates have only been applied to the Eco-Products model, and other tools drawing on the proxy data will produce different information than what we are reporting.
-We have not been able to resolve the remaining data gaps as of yet, and are reporting the information as it stands today knowing updates are required.
+It is critical to note that these updates have only been applied to the Eco-Products model, and other tools drawing on the proxy data will produce different conclusions than what we are reporting.

 Product Carbon Footprint data provided by Eco-Products is intended to help customers assess our products.
 Since methodologies and assumptions for conducting product carbon footprint analyses can differ, our PCF data should not be used to compare our products with others or be used for marketing purposes.